0foo/study_notes/rhcsa/topics/SELinux/SELinux.md

         * which if it has the context you're looking for this is great
         * i.e. if you move a file into an http directory such as /var/log/www

 * semanage
     * ex: `semanage fcontext  -a –t httpd_sys_content_t   “/rhcelab/customwebroot(/.*)?”`
     * will add the permanant labels(contexts) to the selinux label database for this directory
     * need to run restorecon afterwards because semanage just writes the selinux policy database and this will write to files
         * `restorecon –R –i /rhcelab/customwebroot/`
-    * selinux database is located here: `/etc/selinux/targeted/contexts/files/file_contexts.local` file
+    * all custom modifications to selinux database are located here: `/etc/selinux/targeted/contexts/files/file_contexts.local` file
         * Any contexts added through the `semanage fcontext` command are placed here

 * can use `man semanage-fcontext` to see these commands and type /example

 * The most difficult part of setting file type context is finding right context.
 And the easiest solution of this problem is looking in default document root.
 For example, to find out the right context for web server we looked in the default document root of web server (/var/www/html).
     * SELinux stores all contexts in /etc/selinux/targeted/contexts directory.
     * And the easiest solution of this problem is looking in default document root.
 For example, to find out the right context for web server we looked in the default document root of web server (/var/www/html).
         * run `ls -laZ` in the default directory for the application

 * Port labels
     * `semanage port -l | grep http`
     * `semanage port -a -t http_port_t -p tcp 9980`

 ### Relabel filesystem